-- 4.14 Safety features should be designed in accordance with the British Standard code of practice for safety of machinery, BS 5304, and the European Standard for the safety of electrical equipment, EN 61010. - 4.15 The design of the control system should ensure that the door cannot be opened except by a key code or tool until the cycle is either complete or returned to a safe condition and a fault is indicated. - 4.16 The sterilizer should conform to the requirements listed under Safeguards and Interlocking in HSE Guidance Note PM73, Safety at autoclaves. - 4.17 The manufacturer should provide a list of all safety devices together with their settings and methods of adjustment. - 4.18 All safety devices should be designed to fail in a manner which does not cause a safety hazard to personnel. - 4.19 A safety hazard not be caused by an error in the control or indication system.
+- 4.14 Safety features should be designed in accordance with the British Standard code of practice for safety of machinery, PD 5304: 2000, and the British Standard for the safety of electrical equipment, BS EN 61010. - 4.15 The design of the control system should ensure that the door cannot be opened except by a key code or tool until the cycle is either complete or returned to a safe condition and a fault is indicated. - 4.16 The sterilizer should conform to the requirements listed under Safeguards and Interlocking in HSE Guidance Note PM73, Safety at autoclaves. - 4.17 The manufacturer should provide a list of all safety devices together with their settings and methods of adjustment. - 4.18 All safety devices should be designed to fail in a manner which does not cause a safety hazard to personnel. - 4.19 A safety hazard should not be caused by an error in the control or indication system.